Last updated on December 20th, 2022 at 02:56 am

 Let’s get into why playing golf can be an enjoyable and, yes, affordable, activity for the whole family.

 There are many misconceptions about golf.
-The most prevalent one tends to be that it’s a sport favored exclusively by rich people.
+The most prevalent one tends to be that it’s a sport favored exclusively by the rich.
 And sure, it is the pastime of choice for many successful figures, from Justin Timberlake to Barack Obama.
 But in reality, it’s much less exclusive than you may have been led to believe.

 As an accessible physical activity for all ages, there are so many benefits of playing golf – even for families with small children.
 Yes, you read that right.
 Golf is a sport that can be played from as early as age two, while formal instruction usually starts between ages five and six.